Compress-Store on Blockchain: A Decentralized Data Processing and Immutable Storage for Multimedia Streaming: Compress-Store Architecture

-Yet, another approach is to make the blockchain private.
-In that case, the security requirements will be less of an issue due to trusted parties and hence more frequent block additions to the chain can be realized.
+Note that due to twin cosensus used by the system and dependence on the network bandwidth, the variance of the throughput of the system is expected to be high.
+Thus, another and more secure approach would be to make the blockchain private.
+In that case, the security requirements will be less of an issue due to trusted parties, communication links, routing and the traffic on such links would be more controlled and hence more frequent block additions to the chain could be realized.
 This would eventually lead to better throughput.

-\subsection{Private/Public Blockchain applications}
+\subsection{\textit{Private/Public Blockchain applications}}

-In one private blockchain implementation of the proposed idea, compression workload can completely be handled by the video generator node that we call \textit{initiator node}.
-This process can alternatively be handled completely decentralized if need be.
-In that case, the PoW part of our system can be avoided since the participators are assumed to be trusted parties and pose no risk to the system.
+In a private blockchain implementation of the proposed idea, compression workload can completely be handled by the video generator node also called as \textit{initiator node}.
+This process can alternatively be handled completely decentralized manner if need be.
+In that case, the PoW part of our system can be avoided since the participants are assumed to be trusted parties and pose no risk to the system.
 This way, the number of committed video frames into the blockchain can be increased dramatically and consensus can be reached a lot easily.
 This will eventually increase the throughput of the system.
 Although a form of centralization may dominate (also due to a subset of miner node selection process), all other properties of the proposed scheme will still serve a number of advantages regarding the video surveillance applications.